Learn How to Read COAST Bus Schedules

 First, figure out which route goes where you want to.
-Look at the Routes by Town page to find the town you're headed to, and what routes serve it.
-If you're not sure which one goes where you need, you can either check each route, or you can look at the full Schedules and Maps list to get a brief overview of main locations on each route.
+Look at the Local and Regional Routes page to find the town you're headed to, and which routes serve it.
+If you're not sure which route serves your destination, you can either check each Route Page, or you can use the Trip Planner to get a full overview of the routes and buses that will take you to your location.

 If you have to connect to other routes, make sure you tell the driver of the first bus when you are boarding.
-Let them know where you are going, so they know which route to call for the connection.
+Let them know where you are going so they can tell the driver of the route you’re connecting to.

 While connections are not guaranteed, we do time our system to make connections to all routes at a few main locations - the Lilac Mall, Dover Shaw's, Dover Transportation Center, Fox Run Mall, and Market Square.